Quona selected to “ImpactAssets 50 Impact Fund” Listing

 Industry’s searchable resource of impact investing fund managers sees record number of applicants and assets, reflecting innovation and exponential growth

-Quona Capital, a venture firm focused on financial inclusion in emerging markets, announced on February 24, 2021, it has been selected for ImpactAssets’ prestigious “IA 50 Impact Fund” listing for the second consecutive year.
+Quona Capital, a venture firm focused on financial inclusion in emerging markets, announced it has been selected for ImpactAssets’ prestigious “IA 50 Impact Fund” listing for the third consecutive year in 2022.
 The listing, made up of private debt and equity impact investing fund managers, represents a broad range of geographies and impact areas of focus.
 More information is available here.

 Quona Capital invests in financial technology companies that are expanding access to financial services for underserved consumers and small businesses in Latin America, Africa, India and Southeast Asia.
 The first Quona fund was sponsored by nonprofit financial inclusion pioneer Accion and was deployed in a strong portfolio of investments with two exits to date — the sale of Coins.ph to Go-Jek, and the IPO of IndiaMart, a B2B e-commerce company in India.
 In 2020, the firm closed its second fund with $203 million in commitments from a variety of global asset managers and insurance companies, investment and commercial banks, as well as university endowments, foundations, family offices, and development finance institutions.

-The ImpactAssets 50 2021 (IA 50) is a free online database for impact investors, family offices, financial advisors and institutional investors that features a diversified listing of private capital fund managers delivering social and environmental impact as well as financial returns.
-This year marks the tenth edition of the IA 50, and despite a tumultuous year, total assets under management (AUM) among selected fund managers jumped to a record $228 billion in 2020, up from $181 billion in 2019.
-By comparison, in the IA 50’s inaugural year, assets totaled just $6.8 billion.
+The ImpactAssets 50 2022 (IA 50) is a free online database for impact investors, family offices, financial advisors and institutional investors that features a diversified listing of private capital fund managers delivering social and environmental impact as well as financial returns.
+This year marks the eleventh edition of the IA 50.

 “We are thrilled to be included once again in the IA 50,” said Quona co-founder and Managing Partner Monica Brand Engel.
 “ImpactAssets has done important work identifying a great swath of impact investors who are working to deliver positive impact on the world as well as positive returns for investors.”